PaulStoffregen/Audio/README.md

 ![Inputs](/gui/img/usbtype_audio_in.png)      ![Outputs](/gui/img/usbtype_audio_out.png)

-BSD license, check license.txt for more information.
-All text above must be included in any redistribution

 ## Installation
-To install, use the Arduino Library Manager and search for 'Adafruit Audio' and install the library
+To install, use the Arduino Library Manager and search for 'Audio - Adafruit Fork' and install the library